apostrophecms/apostrophe-documentation/modules/apostrophe-module/index.md

 ## Methods
+### emit(*name *, *, arg1, arg2...*) *[events]*
+Emit an event from this module.
+Returns a promise.

+The promise will not resolve until all of the event handlers have resolved, in the order they were registered.
+Note that it is OK for event handlers to return a simple value rather than a promise, in which case they resolve immediately.

+Any extra parameters passed after `name` are passed to the event handlers as parameters, in the order given.

+See the `on` method.
+### on(*name*, *methodName*, *fn*) *[events]*
+Register an event handler method in this module.
+The given method name will be invoked when the given event name is emitted with `emit`.
+As a shortcut, you may optionally pass a function as a third argument.
+That function becomes a method of your module called `methodName`.
+This is exactly the same as defining it the normal way.

+Your method may return a promise.
+If it does, the next event handler method will not begin running until your promise resolves.
+If your promise rejects, the chain stops and the promise returned by the `emit` method also rejects.

+"What about events of other modules?"
+Register them with this `name` syntax: `module-name:methodName`.
+This is similar to the "cross-module includes" syntax used elsewhere in Apostrophe.

+"Why do I need a method name?
+Why not a function alone?"
+It should always be possible for subclasses to intentionally override or extend your method via the `super` pattern.

+"Why can't I use a methodName that is identical to the event name?"
+Doing so sets you up for an accidental collision with other event handlers in subclasses.
+Your method name should describe what your method does in response to the event.
+### callAllAndEmit(*callAllName*, *eventName*, *callback*, *argument, ...*) *[events]*
+Invoke a callAll method *and* emit a new-style promise event. `callAll` is invoked first, and if its callback does not receive an error, `emit` is invoked.
+When the promise returned by `emit` resolves, the final callback is invoked.
+A promise interface is not provided here because this method should only be used to migrate away from legacy `callAll` invocations.
+New code should always emit a promise event and avoid `callAll`.
 ### route(*method*, *path*, *fn*)
 Add an Express route to apos.app.
 The `path` argument is appended to the "action" of this module, which is